PlatypusBytes/ROSE/docs/index.rst

 ROSE consists of:

 * train-track interaction model that computes the dynamic response
-* cyclic cumulative models that compute the track degradation in time
+* cyclic cumulative models that compute the track degradation in time.

 .. figure:: _static/rose.png